-To the funding opportunities
+To the support offers

 To the Goethe-Institut Ukraine

 Mein Weg nach Deutschland - Information for UkrainiansUsually, the web portal "Mein Weg nach Deutschland" is aimed at people who come to Germany to work.
 Since the Russian attack on Ukraine, however, there are also many questions about the effects of the war.
 That's why the Goethe-Institut provides important information on the portal for refugees from Ukraine coming to Germany, for example, on assistance, telecommunications, health insurance, kindergartens and schools, and plenty of information on free self-learning opportunities for the German language.

 To the web portal Mein Weg nach Deutschland

 Voice of Ukraine - The Kyiv Symphony Orchestra on tour in GermanyIn an unprecedented action, the Kyiv Symphony Orchestra was brought from the war zone to Germany for a tour in April and May.
 Seven German cities with their most important concert halls - including the Dresden Kulturpalast and the Elbphilharmonie in Hamburg - spontaneously agreed to take part.
 With this tour, the Kyiv Symphony Orchestra is setting a sign of resistance against aggression.
 Ukrainian compositions from four centuries make the previously all too seldom heard voice of Ukraine audible.
 The tour was created in cooperation with Konzertdirektion Schmid and in partnership with the Goethe-Institut.

 Support for Ukrainian PASCH schools17 of the almost fifty Ukrainian PASCH schools are supported by the Goethe-Institut Ukraine.
 With the exception of the PASCH school in Mariupol, all of these schools are currently in operation and function as official places of refuge - also for PASCH students who have lost their homes.
 All of the schools supported by the Goethe-Institut were able to receive support in the form of sleeping bags, sleeping mats, warm underwear, rescue blankets, bandages and power banks.

-"Ukrainian Online School"
+"All-Ukrainian Online School"